 (B) “Compliance Costs,” which includes foreseeable costs to comply with regulations, Federal or state that have a compliance deadline that occurs during the term of the RMR Agreement.

-(b) Thirty days after receipt of the preliminary Eligible Costs budget, ERCOT shall notify the RMR Unit owner of its selections under the alternatives provided in the preliminary budget.
+(d) Thirty days after receipt of the preliminary Eligible Costs budget, ERCOT shall notify the RMR Unit owner of its selections under the alternatives provided in the preliminary budget.
 The RMR Unit owner and ERCOT shall set the Target Availability consistent with the options presented to and selected by during the budgeting process.
-The “Target Availability” shall be determined by taking into account a negotiated amount of predicted Forced Outages and Planned Outages identified during the budgeting process.
+The Target Availability shall be determined by taking into account a negotiated amount of predicted Forced Outages and Planned Outages identified during the budgeting process.

-(3) Upon commencement of the RMR Agreement, the RMR Unit owner shall submit to ERCOT quarterly updated budget information, in a format consistent with the preliminary budget, for the remainder of the term of the RMR Agreement.
+(4) Upon commencement of the RMR Agreement, the RMR Unit owner shall submit to ERCOT quarterly updated budget information, in a format consistent with the preliminary budget, for the remainder of the term of the RMR Agreement.

-3.14.1.12 Reporting Actual Eligible Cost
+3.14.1.12 Reporting Actual RMR Eligible Costs

 (1) The RMR Unit owner shall provide ERCOT with actual Eligible Costs on a monthly basis in a level of detail sufficient for ERCOT to verify that all Eligible Costs are actual and appropriate.
 Submitted actual Eligible Costs must be categorized consistently with budgeted Eligible Costs.
 Actual cost data must be submitted on time by the Resource Entity for the RMR Unit and then verified by ERCOT so the actual cost data can be reflected in the True-Up Settlement Statement.
 To be considered timely for the final, actual cost data for month ‘x’ must be submitted by the 16th of the month following month ‘x’.
 To be considered timely for the true-up, actual cost data for month ‘x’ must be submitted 30 days prior to the publishing date of the True-Up Settlement Statement for the first day in month ‘x’.
 Any deviation in filing actual cost data in accordance with this calendar must be requested of ERCOT, by the QSE representing an RMR Unit.
 Such request for deviation shall contain the reason for the inability to meet the calendar and an expected date that the cost data will be provided to ERCOT.
 At its discretion ERCOT may choose to honor such a request.
 ERCOT shall post on the MIS Public Area any such request and response thereto.
 In the event, that actual cost data is not submitted in accordance with the calendar or approved deviation for the true-up, then the cost for the portion of eligible cost that has not been submitted is deemed to be zero.